 It’s best to start at the lowest level – the entities.
 Navigate to the page and create 3 different entities:

 After you created the entities, proceed to the intents.
-This is the most important step.
+This is the most crucial step.
 Here, we define the different “commands” that the service distinguishes.

 Intents with Pre-Built Entities